The Hermopolis Symposium

 Leon Conrad

-The Multiverse, Bruno, and his Hermetic World
+Bruno’s Multiverse and his Hermetic World

 Luca Valentini

-Thoth/Hermes in Theban Art
+Thoth/Hermes in Theban Art and Architecture

 Alberto Siliotti